rogerjdeangelis/utl-check-sas-logs-for-error-warning-notes-datasets-options-libnames-file-io/README.md

     |_|
     */

-    * Just hit Function Key 7 or map to logitech G203 gamming mousemouse actions log summary will appear in output window
+    * Just hit Function Key 7 or map to logitech G203 gamming mouse actions.
+      The log summary will appear in output window

     PF7: log;file "pgm.log" r;note zx;notesubmit '%utl_logcurchk;';

-    Saves the log in the present working directory as pgg.log and then executes the log chec
+    Saves the log in the present working directory as pgm.log and then executes the log check

     /*           _               _
       ___  _   _| |_ _ __  _   _| |_